philippks/osmnames-sphinxsearch/README.md

     klokantech/osmnames-sphinxsearch
 ```

-You can attach your path with the following folder structure directly with easier command:
+You can attach your path with the following folder structure:

 ```
 /path/to/folder/